denisecheung3/project-2/README.md

   ```

-### The Drinks page with dropdown menu to select a category (used DrinkCard component)
+### The Drinks page with dropdown menu to select a category (uses DrinkCard component)

 ### The Single Drink page